 Evolution Mallorca International Film Festival

 The Evolution Film Festival is the chance for film-lovers to enjoy a programme of screenings, workshops and Q&As with producers and directors.
 Every year the city attracts creatives from all over the world to share their ideas on topics ranging from casting to scriptwriting.
-Screenings can be seen at Rialto Living and Cineciutat.
+Screenings are usually held at Rialto Living and Cineciutat.

 Palma Superyacht Show